snnz/HunspellSharp/README.md

 hunspell.AddWithAffix("word", "example");
 ```

-Remove word from the run-time dictionary:
+Remove a word from the run-time dictionary:

 ```csharp
 hunspell.Remove("word");